zentrocdot/ComfyUI-Simple_QR_Codes/README.md

 ## Special Features

-A special feature of the second node is the ability to add round corners to the QR code.
+<p align="justify">A special feature of the second node is the
+ability to add round corners to the QR code.</p>

+## Limitations

+<p align="justify">The rudimentary QR code reader node is only
+suitable for reading black QR code on white background so far.</p>

 ## Open Issues